 7. Social media tip: Create content faster with our templates

-We recently asked our clients why they use our template content creation tool — what does it help them achieve?
+We recently asked our clients why they use our template-based content creation platform — what does it help them achieve?

 Almost all indicated that we make their content creation process more efficient (90% stated that we help them create content faster and 80% that we help them save time in the creation process).
 Other popular reasons included ensuring their content stays on-brand (54%), creating more content (50%), and creating better content (40%).